egedursun/bimod-lab/README.md

 - [X] Whenever an organization is deleted, the balance must be transferred to another organization.
 The last organization cannot be deleted to avoid this problem.
 - [X] Implement pagination for the transactions page.
-- [ ] **URGENT:** Currently, when a user is disassociated from organizations, but not deleted from the system, there is no way to add that user back to the organization since the user is permanently disassociated from the organization.
+- [X] Currently, when a user is disassociated from organizations, but not deleted from the system, there is no way to add that user back to the organization since the user is permanently disassociated from the organization.
 We need to think of a possible way to add that user back to the organization without having to delete the account then re-register the user.